gabriel-92/Gabriel-Angel-Sosa-React/README.md

 ---

-*Final delivery
+###Final delivery

-*Format: Link to a git repository where the objectives are met + GIF/Video showing the navigability and basic flows of the application and those that the student cnsiders important to highlight.
+-Format: Link to a git repository where the objectives are met + GIF/Video showing the navigability and basic flows of the application and those that the student cnsiders important to highlight.

-*Objective of the challenge: The student must meet all the specifications of the challenge *Conditions: The challenge must be delivered complete.
+-Objective of the challenge: The student must meet all the specifications of the challenge

+-Conditions: The challenge must be delivered complete.
 Everything required in the challenge document is required (it is not possible to omit any of the basic functionalities).
 What is not required or extra challenges will not be considered

 ---